Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Introduction

 Our work demonstrates that a brain-inspired regularizer can enhance model robustness without large-scale neural recordings.
 This contributes to the broader use of biologically-inspired loss functions to improve artificial neural networks' performance.
-The end product is a simple, computationally efficient regularizer that performs well across a wide range of scenarios.
+The resulting method is a simple, computationally inexpensive regularizer that performs well across a wide range of scenarios.